adrazen/cs140e-final-project/labs/10-low-level/README.md

 2. **Mailboxes**: The Mailbox Peripheral is a peripheral that facilitates communication between the CPU (Central Processing Unit) and the GPU (Graphics Processing Unit).
-Mailboxes give the pi a way to send messages to the GPU and to recieve a response.
+Mailboxes give the pi a way to send messages to the GPU and to receive a response.
 You can think of a Mailbox as the main entry point into the GPU

 3. **Stack Backtraces**: A Stack Backtrace is a report of the actice stack